ianhussey/blogdown-site/content/posts/2025-07-26-cohens-d-8/index.md

 - "Chocolates are more desirable than human poop": Cohen's *d* = 4.52 (Balcetis & Dunning, 2009).
 - "Eating pretzels makes you thirstier than drinking water does": Cohen's d = 4.69 (Balcetis & Dunning, 2009).
-- Children tend to state that "boys tend to wear skirts more often than girls tend to wear skirts" (Streck & Kessels, 2024, unpublished poster presentation).
+- Children tend to state that "girls tend to wear skirts more often than boys do" (Streck & Kessels, 2024, unpublished poster presentation).

 Although, as a quick aside, I have questions about even these effects, and am slowly working to replicate them and other some maximal positive control studies like this (see also [Hilgard, 2021](https://doi.org/10.1016/j.jesp.2020.104082)).